elmtree-askmo/cloudcannon-app/content/learn/nursing/what-factors-should-be-considered-when-assessing-a-patients-sleep-patterns-in-a-nursing-context.md

 url: /learn/nursing/questions/what-factors-should-be-considered-when-assessing-a-patients-sleep-patterns-in-a-nursing-context
 score: -1.0
 related_article1:
-    id: 169688
+    id: 169701
-    title: How does sleep benefit the immune system, and what are the potential consequences of sleep deprivation on immune function?
+    title: >-
+        How can environmental factors such as bedroom setup and noise control influence sleep quality?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-sleep-benefit-the-immune-system-and-what-are-the-potential-consequences-of-sleep-deprivation-on-immune-function
+    url: /learn/nursing/questions/how-can-environmental-factors-such-as-bedroom-setup-and-noise-control-influence-sleep-quality
 related_article2:
-    id: 169691
+    id: 169703
-    title: What are the common treatment options for sleep apnea, and how do they address breathing issues during sleep?
+    title: >-
+        What are the functions of sleep clinics in the management of sleep disorders, and what types of medical interventions might they offer?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-common-treatment-options-for-sleep-apnea-and-how-do-they-address-breathing-issues-during-sleep
+    url: /learn/nursing/questions/what-are-the-functions-of-sleep-clinics-in-the-management-of-sleep-disorders-and-what-types-of-medical-interventions-might-they-offer
 related_article3:
-    id: 169690
+    id: 169698
-    title: What are the primary causes and symptoms of insomnia?
+    title: >-
+        How does exposure to blue light affect melatonin production, and what strategies can mitigate its impact on sleep?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-primary-causes-and-symptoms-of-insomnia
+    url: /learn/nursing/questions/how-does-exposure-to-blue-light-affect-melatonin-production-and-what-strategies-can-mitigate-its-impact-on-sleep
 related_article4:
-    id: 169691
+    id: 169696
-    title: What are the common treatment options for sleep apnea, and how do they address breathing issues during sleep?
+    title: >-
+        How does melatonin regulate sleep, and what factors can affect its production and release?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-common-treatment-options-for-sleep-apnea-and-how-do-they-address-breathing-issues-during-sleep
+    url: /learn/nursing/questions/how-does-melatonin-regulate-sleep-and-what-factors-can-affect-its-production-and-release
 related_article5:
     id: 169700
+    title: >-
-    title: Why is maintaining a consistent bedtime routine important for sleep hygiene?
+        Why is maintaining a consistent bedtime routine important for sleep hygiene?
     subject: Nursing
     url: /learn/nursing/questions/why-is-maintaining-a-consistent-bedtime-routine-important-for-sleep-hygiene
 ---